When it comes to creating great content, every word counts

 Linked to our last point, then, is the idea that great content should be relevant.
 If you find an article written about new developments in your industry then it’s no use to you if that article was written in 2003!

 Think about it- would you invest the time in reading old headlines long after the fact?
 Probably not, and neither will your customers.

 Some news can end up feeling a bit dated

 Things change, the working world moves on and your website needs to reflect that.
-Draw up a content plan with regular publication dates, and stick to it.
+Draw up a content plan with regular publication dates, and actually execute it.
 A steady flow of articles appearing on your website helps your business to look active and efficient, so that’s a win, plus you’ll have the chance to comment on all the latest news.